afair/make_id/README.md

 Want a ISO-like readable timestamp in your UUID?
 The `datetime_uuid` method combines elements of the snowflake id (below) and the human-readable ISO timestamp in the UUID.
-Also includes milliseconds, the "source id" for the snowflake id, and a randomized 12-byte field.
+Also includes milliseconds, the "worker id" for the snowflake id, and a randomized 12-byte field.
 This could be useful for time-series records or when you need a slowflake ID but have a UUID column to fill.

     MakeID.datetime_uuid #=> "20240904-1418-5332-2000-3a38e61d5582"